rukai/PF_Sandbox/documentation/pf_tas.md

 # PF TAS

-A keyboard driven GUI tool for sending TAS inputs to PF Sandbox.
+*   PF TAS is a keyboard driven GUI tool for sending TAS inputs to PF Sandbox.
-Only affects game inputs not menu inputs.
+*   Only affects game inputs not menu inputs.

-## Keyboard mapping

-### Notes

-*   Advancing a frame with spacebar will toggle off all pressed buttons.
+*   Pressing spacebar in PF TAS will tell PF Sandbox to advance the frame using your TAS inputs instead of the controllers and will toggle off all pressed buttons.
 *   However you can hold shift while pressing a button to keep the GC button held until manually toggled off.
 *   Enter a number with 1234567890-+ before selecting an analog element (stick or trigger) to set the number as the value.

-### Keyboard -> GC
+## Keyboard -> GC

 *   a -> a
 *   s -> b